sokcheng/Kitsuchan-NG/README.md

 # kitsuchan-ng

+A small, modular Discord bot.
+There's a lot of stuff that can be improved, but it's easy to add functions to it.

 This bot uses the `rewrite` branch of `discord.py`.
 Install that and not the regular one.

 # How to run